awsdocs/amazon-redshift-developer-guide/doc_source/r_SVL_S3QUERY.md

 Use the SVL\_S3QUERY view to get details about Amazon Redshift Spectrum queries at the segment and node slice level\.

 SVL\_S3QUERY is visible to all users\.
 Superusers can see all rows; regular users can see only their own data\.
-For more information, see [Visibility of Data in System Tables and Views](c_visibility-of-data.md)\.
+For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.

 ## Table Columns<a name="r_SVL_S3QUERY-table-columns"></a>